gonchik/jira-slackit/README.md

 ============

-This is a Jira plugin allowing you to integrate Slack channels and Jira issues in an easy and non-intrusive way (much like what Atlassian do with HipChat).
+This is a Jira plugin allowing you to integrate Slack channels and Jira issues in an easy and non-intrusive way (much like what Atlassian does with HipChat).

 From any Jira issue, you can:
 * create a Slack channel to discuss the issue